Given triangle ABC with sides a, b, and c opposite angles A, B, a... | Study Prep in Pearson+

 1

-Recognize that the problem involves the Law of Cosines, which relates the lengths of the sides of a triangle to the cosine of one of its angles.
+Recall that the Law of Sines relates the sides of a triangle to the sines of their opposite angles.
+It is a fundamental rule in trigonometry for any triangle, not just right triangles.

 Watch next

-Master Intro to Law of Cosines with a bite sized video explanation from PatrickStart learning
+Master Intro to Law of Sines with a bite sized video explanation from PatrickStart learning

 Related Videos